jparrott06/Assignment1-AkhtarParrott/README.md

     - the html-checker did not like this but css pathing to image does not display for some reason
   - at first we tried to develop components in a modular fashion as to make code easier to read and follow best practices but had <i>horrible</i> issues with the components not loading/rendering.
     - these files include table, right-hand-col, header:
-      - these are not standalone webpages and are considered componenets - some are not used.
+      - these are not standalone webpages and are considered components - some are not used.
 - ### Moving Forward and Lessons Learned
   - In order to develop in a modular fashion we both want to use a framework like React or Vue where we can create reusable component classes
     - this will avoid a lot of headache, make code more resilient and readable